leebri101/Yu-Gi-Oh-Guide/README.md

 * The main page gives a brief overview of what yugioh is.
 * The linked youtube video is showcasing tips and tricks on returning player son how to get better at the TCG game.
+* It also has its distinctive well-known gaming icons of both Sony and Microsoft.

 ![About-Page](doc/screenshots/about-page.webp)

 ### **Essentials-Page Contents:**